Julia Yohe is a fourth-year journalism student at Northeastern University.

 About Me

-Julia Yohe is a third-year journalism major at Northeastern University.
-She is also working towards a a minor in sports media and communication.
-She has experience managing the social media accounts for her high school robotics team and the International Chamber Orchestra of Puerto Rico, where she interned for four years.
-She also served three terms as the Sports Editor for The Huntington News.
-Now, she works as a correspondent for The Boston Globe and NBC10 Boston.
+Julia Yohe is a fourth-year journalism major at Northeastern University.
+She is also working toward a minor in sports media and communication.
+She served three terms as the Sports Editor for The Huntington News and has interned at The Boston Globe, NBC10 Boston and NBC Olympics.
+Now, she works as a Multiplatform Producer for NBC National and a correspondent for the Globe and The Huntington News.

 Writing